130th Airlift Squadron

-The 130th Airlift Squadron (130 AS) is a unit of the West Virginia Air National Guard 130th Airlift Wing located at Charleston Air National Guard Base, Charleston, West Virginia.
+The 130th Airlift Squadron is a unit of the West Virginia Air National Guard 130th Airlift Wing located at Charleston Air National Guard Base, Charleston, West Virginia.
 130th is equipped with the C-130J Super Hercules.

 History

 The West Virginia Air National Guard was authorized to expand to two squadrons in 1955 by the National Guard Bureau.
-On 1 October, the 130th Troop Carrier Squadron was organized at Kanawha Airport, Charleston and was extended federal recognition.
-The squadron was assigned to Tactical Air Command, which placed it under its Eighteenth Air Force.
+On 1 October, the 130th Air Resupply Squadron was organized at Kanawha Airport, Charleston and was extended federal recognition.
 It was equipped with Grumman HU-16 Albatross amphibians and C-46 Commando troop transports.
-The mission of the 130th TCS was primarily Air Commando special operations missions.
+The mission of the squadron was primarily special operations missions.

-On 1 July 1960 the 130th was authorized to expand to a group level, and the 130th Air Commando Group was established by the National Guard Bureau.
-The 130th was re-designated as an Air Commando squadron and became the group's flying squadron.
-Other squadrons assigned into the group were the group headquarters, 130th Material Squadron (Maintenance), 130th Combat Support Squadron, and the 130th USAF Dispensary.
+1n 1962, the 130th was authorized to expand to a group level, and the 130th Air Commando Group was established.
+The 130th became the group's flying squadron.
+Other elements assigned into the group were the group headquarters, 130th Material Squadron (maintenance and supply), 130th Combat Support Squadron, and the 130th USAF Dispensary.
 Aircraft assigned to the new group were upgraded to C-119 Flying Boxcars and U-10D Super Courier combat observation aircraft.

-Continuing its mission and training with the active duty 1st Air Commando Group in northern Florida, in 1968 HQ USAF directed all Air Commando organizations be re-designated as "Special Operations" units to be more descriptive of their mission.
+Continuing its mission and training with the active duty 1st Air Commando Group in northern Florida, in 1968 HQ USAF directed all air commando organizations be redesignated as special operationsunits to be more descriptive of their mission.
 Through the 1960s and into the 1970s the 130th participated in many international missions and received recognition for its performance.
 This included the 130th being awarded the Spaatz Trophy four times as the "Outstanding Flying Unit in the Country " and the Air Force Outstanding Unit Award five times.

 In 1975 the Flying Boxcars were retired, the 130th received the far more capable C-130E Hercules transport, and the unit was redesignated as a "Tactical Airlift" unit.
 The transition to the C-130 moved the gaining organization from Tactical Air Command to Military Airlift Command with the primary mission of the Group becoming tactical airlift, with the Special Operations mission becoming secondary with the end of the Vietnam War.